 Some More Crochet Easter Eggs

-Am I too early for Easter egg shenanigans?
+Am I too early for crochet Easter egg shenanigans?
 Eh, I don’t think so.
 Do you remember the pretty little crochet eggs from a couple of years ago?
 They’ve gone and got themselves some new mates!

-A couple of weeks ago I got an email from Hobbycraft asking if I was interested in trying some yarn so that I could tell you about it.
-Seeing as spring is on the way I thought it would be a nice idea to choose some yarn to make my amigurumi Easter eggs with.
-However, I didn’t want more eggs of the same size so I’ve upped my game.
+A couple of weeks ago, I got an email from Hobbycraft asking if I was interested in trying some yarn so that I could tell you about it.
+Seeing as spring is on the way, I thought it would be a nice idea to choose some yarn to make my amigurumi Easter eggs with.
+However, I didn’t want more eggs of the same size, so I’ve upped my game.
 I’ve gone large.

-Anyway, on to the pattern…
+Anyway, on to the Easter Egg Crochet pattern…

 Eeehh, look at the family all together!